akondrahman/akondrahman.github.io/_pages/service.md

 ======
 8. IEEE Transactions on Software Engineering (TSE) 2020, 2021
 7. ACM Transactions on Software Engineering and Methodology (TOSEM) 2020, 2021
-6. Information Technology and Management (ITEM) 2020
+6. Journal of Information Technology and Management (ITEM) 2020
-5. Science of Computer Programming (SCIP) 2020
+5. Journal of Science of Computer Programming (SCIP) 2020
-4. IEEE Access 2020
+4. Journal of IEEE Access 2020
 3. IEEE Software 2018, 2019, 2020
 2. Journal of Systems and Software (JSS) 2019, 2020, 2021
 1. Communications of the ACM (CACM) 2019